Mary Custis Lee: Adult life

 After her brother, George, sold Arlington House, Lee used her share of the profit to spend the majority of the remainder of her life abroad.
-She traveled to twenty-six different countries and went on international cruises.
+She traveled to twenty-six countries and went on international cruises.
 During her time abroad, Lee dined with the Governor-General of the Dutch East Indies, was a guest of an Indian maharaja, met Queen Victoria and Pope Leo XIII, and sat with American diplomats at formal dinners in Tokyo and Rome.
 She gambled in Monaco, traveled across Russia without a tour guide, and bribed her way into Hagia Sophia in Constantinople.
 Lee also traveled to Atlantic City, Egypt, Australia, Mexico, Ceylon, Palestine, Venezuela, China, and Khartoum.

 In 1902, Lee returned to the United States and was arrested on June 13 in Alexandria for riding in the back of a streetcar with her black maid, having refused to move to the whites-only section at the front of the car.
 Her arrest was controversial, and historians have argued about what her intentions were for refusing to change seats.
 She posted bond and was ordered to appear in court, but ignored the order.

 In 1906, Lee donated George Washington's military tents for a benefit sale to raise funds for the Home for Needy Confederate Women in Richmond.
 The tents were part of a group of family heirlooms confiscated by the Union Army and restored to the family in 1901.

 In the late 1800s, Lee left for France.
 Upon hearing of the death of her sister, Mildred, in 1905, she did not return to the United States.
 She finally came home in 1914 due to the start of World War I.